 - Well, you need to go on RBC rides!
-Unless you are an experienced rider whose has ridden with other clubs, may we suggest you start with S&E or SWEEP rides?
+Unless you are an experienced rider whose has ridden with other clubs, may we suggest you start with Supported Rides (SR)?

 - Some of us always contact some of our riding friends this way, to make sure we will be enjoying their company on the ride.
 Some of us rarely or never do this, instead letting riding itself be the important part of the experience.

 - Some of us have even met our spouses through RBC rides!